basarat/monaco/README.md

 npm install monaco --save --save-exact
 ```

-you can put this your package.json (and now you can `npm run umonaco`):
+You can put this your package.json to make it easier for you to update to latest (and now you can `npm run umonaco`):

 ```
     "umonaco": "npm install nmonaco@latest --save --save-exact && npm run tsc",
 ```

-## Why?
-If you just want a quick editor on a web page the `monaco-editor` will get you there quick : https://www.npmjs.com/package/monaco-editor.
-But if you want to specialize the experience for a particular language (in our case `JavaScript`/`TypeScript` as we do in [alm.tools](http://alm.tools) you might want to use this package).